lisa-lumos/JavaScript/04-js-behind-the-scenes.md

 You can re-assign outer scope's variable with no problem, from a inner scope.

 ## Variable Environment: Hoisting and The TDZ
+Hoisting is a mechanism that makes some types of variables accessible (usable) in the code, before they are actually declared in the code.
+Behind the scenes, the code was scanned for variable declarations, before it is executed.
+This happens during the creation phase of the execution context.

+Function declarations are hoisted, and the initial val in the variable env is set to the actual function.
+In practice, this means we can use function declarations before they are actually declared in the code.

+Variables defined with var are also hoisted, by works in a different way.
+When a var variable is accessed before it is declared in the code, you do not get the declared value, you get undefined.
+This can be confusing and cause most of the bugs in JS.
+So modern JS we almost never use var.

+let and const variables are not hoisted, practically, because they live in a temporal dead zone (TDZ).
+It is un-accessible before it got declared - you will get an error.

+For function expressions, and arrow functions, whether or not they are hoisted depends on whether they were created using var/const/let.
+Because they are essentially variables.

 ## Hoisting and TDZ in Practice